-If your physician has recently prescribed oxygen therapy, you’re probably wondering how to choose the best portable oxygen concentrator for your needs.
+If your physician has recently prescribed oxygen therapy, you’re probably wondering how to choose the best portable oxygen concentrator for you and your needs.
 These powerful machines can deliver reliable oxygen, without the need for bulky tanks.
 They’re also lightweight and easy to operate.
 For these reasons, portable concentrators are becoming more popular!

 For patients with conditions like chronic obstructive pulmonary disease (COPD) or cystic fibrosis (CF), supplemental oxygen is essential for maintaining quality of life.
-With the right portable oxygen concentrator, you can enjoy your freedom and independence, staying active and engaged with life!
+With the best portable oxygen concentrator, you can enjoy your freedom and independence, staying active and engaged with life!
 There are many choices for brands and styles of portable oxygen concentrators (POCs) online, so how can you find the best one for you?

 Here are some questions to ask yourself, and your doctor, to narrow down the choices: